Walgreens The Thread

 Air sickness: Causes, symptoms and treatments

 Many people are familiar with motion sickness, whether it's induced from riding on a boat, a long car drive or spinning on a ride at an amusement park.
-Another form of motion sickness is air sickness.
-Anyone who has taken a plane may have experienced this ailment at some point.
-While air sickness can cause a variety of troubling symptoms, there are medications and other motion sickness remedies that can help.
+People can also experience motion sickness while riding in an airplane, which is often referred to as air sickness.
+This is a common ailment experienced by most people at some point.
+While air sickness can cause a variety of troubling symptoms, there are medications and other motion sickness remedies that may help.

 What causes air sickness?